ecmwf-projects/dss-jupyterhub-notebooks/README.md

 ## dss-notebooks

-The dss-notebooks directory contains technical notebooks related to the data available via the Data Store Services (DSS).
+The dss-notebooks directory contains technical notebooks related to the data available in the Data Store Services (DSS).
 This library includes two sub-directories:

 ### datasets